Do you really need to walk 10,000 steps a day?

 Although creatine supplementation has been widely researched and tested for adults, fewer investigations have looked at its use and safety for adolescents and children.
 While no studies have found adverse effects in children, it's advised that creatine supplements should not be taken until after puberty.

-There is also little research into their safety in pregnant or breastfeeding women, so should be avoided in these situations.
-In addition, you should avoid creatine supplements if you have chronic kidney disease or are taking medicines which have kidney damage as a potential side-effect.
+There is also little research into their safety in pregnant or breastfeeding women, so it's best to avoid.
+You should avoid creatine supplements if you have chronic kidney disease or are taking medicines which have kidney damage as a potential side-effect.

-For adults, creatine can be taken by anyone who is regularly participating in high-intensity exercise where the muscles are used.
-It should be noted that taking creatine won't benefit the kind of exercise that lasts more than 90 seconds, such as long-distance running.
+For adults, creatine can be taken by anyone who is regularly participating in high-intensity exercise and using their muscles.
+Taking creatine won't benefit the kind of exercise that lasts more than 90 seconds, such as long-distance running.

 How much creatine do you need?

-"Supplementation of around 0.1 grams (g) per kilogram (kg) of body weight with creatine monohydrate is usually a recommended dose, alongside regular heavy resistance training," advises Patel.
+Reema Patel is a London-based dietitian.
+She shares her advice: "Supplementation of around 0.1 grams (g) per kilogram (kg) of body weight with creatine monohydrate is usually the recommended dose for those who regularly heavy resistance train."

-It should be noted that the method of 'cycling', in which you alternate between using creatine supplements and not using them every couple of weeks, has not been scientifically proven to increase effectiveness.
+The method of cycling, where you alternate between using creatine supplements and not using them every couple of weeks, has not been scientifically proven to increase effectiveness.

 Food sources of creatine